Bespoke Holiday Lets: Traditional Construction and Modern Methods

 Prefabrication in construction, once criticized for aesthetic compromises and material quality, originated from post-World War II demand for rapid housing solutions.
 Early prefab structures were often dismissed for their uniformity and lack of inspiration, casting a shadow of scepticism on prefabricated architecture that persists to this day.

-Yet, we're now witnessing a revival in prefab homes, demanding a fresh look at their potential.
+Yet, we're now witnessing a revival in timber-framed luxury holiday lets, demanding a fresh look at their potential.
 This article looks into the use of Modern Methods of Construction (MMC) with the revered art of traditional craftsmanship.
 Thanks to precise modern manufacturing, this fusion addresses aesthetic concerns and champions sustainability, cost-effectiveness, and environmentally responsible design.
 Digital design tools, such as Building Information Modeling (BIM), empower architects to craft bespoke solutions that respect traditional forms while embracing contemporary advancements.

 DfMA model for Monocoque Cabin